lhsteele/input-with-tags/README.md

-Inputs that display tags as they're added.
+Inputs that display unique tags as they're added.

 ![](input-with-tags-inside.gif)